iglunix/iglunix/README.md

 based systems such as MacOS and PureDarwin.

 ## Web Browsers
-Iglunix currently has qtwebengine running (with sandboxing broken on atleast aarch64).
-This does require 3 extra GNU dependencies ontop of GNU Make:
+Iglunix currently has qtwebengine running (with sandboxing broken on at least aarch64).
+This does require 3 extra GNU dependencies on top of GNU Make:
 `gperf`, `gm4`, `bison`.
 This also requires dbus however it is only needed at build time and for this reason we are working on a stub implementation.